Gabelbombe/paper-secmonkey/README.md

 - Keeps track of your PCI/SOX/HIPPA compliant environment for changes, where you can set an alert to email when a change is performed to a security group or send it to your internal auditor/change control management team directly.
 - Alerts when a new Security Group is created.
 - Helps locate a security group which no longer exists in AWS or was deleted knowing or unknowingly.

+### Amazon S3

+- Security Monkey acts as the source control for your S3 buckets policies, ACL, lifecycle rules.
+- Generates an audit report of all the current issues ( Ex : AWS S3 buckets which are accessible to everyone shared across unknown AWS accounts and have conditional statements )
+- Creates an e-mail alert when a S3 bucket is added or deleted.
+- AWS S3 resource policies are used to grant fine grain access controls for S3 buckets and objects.
+All the ACL's and policies are stored in security monkey which triggers alerts when changes are done.
+Comes handy when you have sensitive S3 buckets and you want to monitor for changes.
+- Tracks S3 buckets for bucket-level encryption.
+- Tracks versioning of buckets.
+- Tracks the lifecycle object of an S3 bucket.
+Lifecycle rules enable you to automatically archive/delete S3 objects based on predefined rule sets.
+- Monitors S3 ACLs and bucket policies since last check and alerts when buckets are publicly accessible.

+Here is a good read on 100s AWS S3 buckets [left open exposing private data](https://www.helpnetsecurity.com/2013/03/27/thousands-of-amazon-s3-buckets-left-open-exposing-private-data/).

+### Identity and Access Management

+- Generates a report of all active IAM users with active access keys.
+- Lists all active IAM active keys which are not rotated in the last 90 days.
+- Lists all inactive access keys which can be used to clean up.
+- Lists all the active keys which were not used in the last 90 days.
+- Lists IAM User who have AWS Console access, however with no MFA enabled.
+- Alerts when an IAM Role has full Admin privileges.
+- Finally Security Monkey also acts as a source control for all your IAM policies attached to the users/roles.

+A good read on the [AWS Console breach](http://arstechnica.com/security/2014/06/aws-console-breach-leads-to-demise-of-service-with-proven-backup-plan).